Overview and Practical Assessment from a Pentest Perspective

 PTES included Methodology

-Having a structured approach is one of the most important factors to achive this in order to provide a professional pentesting service.
+Having a structured approach is one of the most important factors For this purpose, we use our own platform PTDoc®, a specialized pentest documentation tool that logs all manual testing steps in full compliance with all relevant security standards and translates them into a clear, reproducible report for you.
+Since this tool significantly reduces the overhead of report generation, it allows us to focus entirely on our core mission as pentesters: identifying and analyzing critical security flaws. to achive this in order to provide a professional pentesting service.
 Our approach is based on all relevant standards and publications and also includes the requirements of PTES.

 Getting an Offer for a pentest